OpenNMT/opennmt.github.io/Guide.md

 This will take the source/target train/valid files (`src-train.txt, tgt-train.txt,
 src-val.txt, tgt-val.txt`).

-Get the full options list on the features page.
+Get the full options list on the <a href="http://opennmt.net//Advanced/#preprocess---full-option-list">features page</a>.

 * data/tgt-train.txt